hayashi-laboratory/ImmunofluorescenceAnalysis/README.md

 - *ProcessFolderNeunPsdAnalysis_.ijm*

   **First, run the macro then choose a directory that has images you want to analyze.**
   This macro can set a ROI.

+  This version accepts **RGB stack image** only.